dwp/dataworks-admin-utils/README.md

 * `CORPORATE_DATA_INGESTION_SKIP_EARLIER_THAN_OVERRIDE` -> if passed in, the data load is run from the files from this day (inclusive) onwards (if not passed in runs on the entire dataset) - format of date must be `yyyy-MM-dd`.
 * `CORPORATE_DATA_INGESTION_SKIP_LATER_THAN_OVERRIDE` -> if CORPORATE_DATA_INGESTION_SKIP_EARLIER_THAN_OVERRIDE is passed in, then this must be too and it must be a date later than that one or the same as - this signifies the last day (inclusive) of date to load (if it is the same as CORPORATE_DATA_INGESTION_SKIP_EARLIER_THAN_OVERRIDE then only one day is processed) - format of date must be `yyyy-MM-dd`.
+* `CORPORATE_DATA_INGESTION_PREFIX_PER_EXECUTION_OVERRIDE` -> if passed in as `true` then for every prefix that will be loaded, a new execution of the data load will occur.
+If not then all the prefixes will be sent to one execution of the jar at the same time (this is the default).

 ### Pipeline: ami-cleanup